 It’s quite simple to make your own sour cream, with just TWO ingredients: heavy cream and milk kefir.
 I first made this as a way to enjoy cultured ice cream, but realized the taste, texture and consistency are just like … Read more

 Cultured ice cream!
 After struggling in vain to find an ice cream brand that really KNOWS ME, I took matters into my own hands.
-Scoring a great ice cream machine off craigslist for a bargain, I set off to re-make … Read more
+First, I scored a great ice cream machine from craigslist for a bargain.
+I then set … Read more

 In the pantheon of pickledom, must they ALL be sours?
 Is there any room for a bread and butter, sweet pickle, at least a respectable old-fashioned (read: fermented) version?
 The internet and cookbooks abound with quick pickles that are sweet. … Read more